khulnasoft-lab/design.khulnasoft.com/contents/regions/merge-request-reports.md

 ### Level 3

 Level 3 has a status that may be the same or different from the level 2 parent.
-Its influence on the level 2 parent status will depend on the type of widget and the rules that are applicable.
+Its influence on the level 2 parent status will depend on the type of widget and the applicable rules.

 - Content indented and left-aligned to the level 2 subject.
 - `$gray-10` background